roncli/roncli.com/README.md

         npm install

-4. Apply the following patches.
-This is temporary until these projects accept these pull requests and release a new version.
-    - [joeybaker/remapify Pull Request 7](https://github.com/joeybaker/remapify/pull/7) - Required to allow browserify to find rendr's client and shared modules.
-(This has yet to be accepted by remapify.)
-    - [rendrjs/rendr Pull Request 379](https://github.com/rendrjs/rendr/pull/379) - Required to allow rendr to work with express.
-(This has been accepted by rendr, but a new version with the update hasn't been released yet.)
-5. Add /roncli.com/server/privateConfig.js.
+4. Add /roncli.com/server/privateConfig.js.
 See below for file contents.
-6. Run /roncli.com/run.bat to start the web server.
+5. Run /roncli.com/run.bat to start the web server.
 Alternatively, you can run the following commands instead:

         grunt
         node index.js